liamc1994/docs/docs/general-How-can-I-pay-.md

 ![](https://images.shoutca.st/bcff611-Screenshot_from_2017-07-26_11-47-07.png)
 There under payment method select "Direct Debit (GoCardless).
 Then save the settings.
 To complete the setup make sure you have paid at least one invoice with Direct Debit setup.
-[block:callout]
-{
-  "type": "warning",
+> **"title": "PayPal subscriptions"**
-  "body": "We have no access to your PayPal subscription, so don't forget to change or cancel it when needed.", "title": "PayPal subscriptions"
+> We have no access to your PayPal subscription, so don't forget to change or cancel it when needed.,
-}
-[/block]

 ## My card payment failed